nbari/zunzuncito/docs/_catchall.rst

-When processing a request, if not module is found either in the routes or in the directory structure, if the If the ``__catchall`` module is found, it is goint to be used for handling the request, if not it will just return an HTTP 501 Not Implementd status.
+When processing a request, if not module is found either in the routes or in the directory structure, if the If the ``__catchall`` module is found, it is goint to be used for handling the request, if not it will just return an `HTTP 501 Not Implementd status </en/latest/http_status_codes.html>`_.

 Example